December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 Which paradigm is better for beginners?

 OOP often feels intuitive because it maps to real-world objects.
-FP rewards discipline and can make debugging easier once developers learn immutable patterns.
+FP rewards discipline and can make reasoning about state and concurrency simpler once developers learn immutable patterns.

 At Clean Code Guy, we help teams make architectural decisions that lead to scalable, maintainable systems.
 For more on clean architecture and testing strategies, see our resources on clean code principles and architecture and programming.